Our Work

 The LEH oversees the Louisiana Poet Laureate nomination process in partnership with the Governor of Louisiana and sponsors Poet Laureate public programming in libraries, museums, schools, community centers, and other non-profit cultural institutions throughout the state.

 Recent Poets Laureates include Alison Pelegrin (current), Mona Lisa Saloy, John Warner Smith, Jack Bedell, Brenda Marie Osbey, Darrell Bourque, Julie Kane, Ava Leavell Haymon, and Peter Cooley.
 For a full list of Louisiana Poet Laureates, click here.
+For currently scheduled Poet Laureate programming or to host a program with the Poet Laureate see below.

 Alison Pelegrin.
 Photo by Brian Pavlich.